Do you lose your temper and wonder why? Are there days when you feel like

 hear so much about can cause mood swings and confused emotions.
 Some of it may be

-a lot of pressure tend to get angry more easily.
-Part of it may be your personality:
+pressure tend to get angry more easily.
+Part of it may be your personality: You may

-You may be someone who feels your emotions intensely or tends to act impulsively or
+be someone who feels your emotions intensely or tends to act impulsively or lose control.

-lose control.
-And part of it may be your role models: Maybe you've seen other people
+And part of it may be your role models: Maybe you've seen other people in your family

 No matter what pushes your buttons, one thing is certain — you're sure to